Coronavirus Client Advice

 2 – Where possible we will continue to work remotely by offering telephone or video consultations.

 3 – If there is a real animal welfare justification pets can be brought to the clinic for treatment.
-Where in-person work is carried out we will continue to do everything to maintain social distancing and biosecurity.
+Where in-person work is carried out clients will not be allowed in the clinic.

 4 – We will continue to be mindful of prudent use of PPE and oxygen at this time.

 If your pet needs to be seen at the practice we ask that you remain in your car and phone the practice when you arrive to let us know the number of your parking space.
 The vet or nurse will collect you and your pet and escort you into the practice.
 We ask that you wear a face covering and maintain a 2m social distance at all times whilst on site.
 Our consulting rooms are large enough to enable one owner to attend the consult with their pet, Unfortunately it is not possible to maintain a social distance and allow you to hold your pet for examination.

 It will take significantly longer for us to treat your pet in this way so we will be spacing our appointments out through the day to give us chance to clean contact surfaces between each patient.